10 Major Ports In China

 Cargo tonnage in 2018: 218 million tons

-Located on Xiamen island along the Jiulongjiang river, Xiamen is a deep-sea port ranked 17th in the world in terms of cargo thoroughfare.
-It is one of the few ports that can process 6th-generation ships and mega vessels.
+Located on Xiamen island along the Jiulongjiang River, Xiamen is a deep-sea port ranked 17th in the world regarding cargo thoroughfare.
+It is one of the few ports to process 6th-generation ships and mega vessels.
 Xiamen is managed by the Xiamen Port Authority and is majority-owned by the Xiamen Municipal Government.
 It was merged with the Port of Zhangzhou in 2010, making it one of the largest ports in the world.
-It is currently the largest port in South-East China.
+It is currently the largest port in Southeast China.

 The port operates across 12 different zones with a combined 74 berths.
-Of these, nine are dedicated container handling terminals, while the rest are for cargo.
-The average cargo handling tonnage of these berths is 10,000, although there are also berths that can process 100,000 tons.
+Nine of these are dedicated container handling terminals, while the rest are for cargo.
+The average cargo handling tonnage of these berths is 10,000 tons, although there are also berths that can process 100,000 tons.
 The average anchorage depth is 17 meters, and the port spans over 30 kilometres of the harbour.
 Some operational zones include Heping, Haitian, Liwudian, and Dongdu.

 Xiamen is technologically advanced and serves all the top shipping lines.
 It serves nearly 500 vessels monthly from over 50 countries and has a regular service of 70 routes passing through the top ports from Europe, the Americas, and Africa.
 The port also operates a small passenger ferry connecting Xiamen to other mainland ports.
-Hong Kong, Guangzhou, Shanghai, and Wenzhou have regular ferries, while service is also provided to Kinmen island.
+Hong Kong, Guangzhou, Shanghai, and Wenzhou have regular ferries, and Kinmen Island is also provided with service.

 Liaoning Province